-'Sexting' to refer specifically to the consensual and non-consensual sharing of nude and semi-nude images and/or videos.
+'Sexting' to refer specifically to the consensual and non-consensual sharing of nude and semi-nude images and/or videos including pseudo-images which are computer-generated images that otherwise appear to be a photograph or video.

 Staff responsibilities when responding to an incident.